Strange shapes and textures can be found in neighborhood

 NGC 2264, located about 2500 light years away toward the constellation of the Unicorn

-The origin of the mysterious geometric Cone Nebula, visible on the far left, remains
+Even though it points right at S Mon, details of the origin of the mysterious geometric Cone Nebula, visible on the far left, remain